Giveth/giveth-wiki/wiki/documentation/DApp/exchange-rate-calculation.md

 # How we calculate Ether - Fiat exchange rates

-When Giveth needs exchange rates outside of the Giveth DApp, we use the social coding project: https://giveth.github.io/xchange-rates/ which follows the same methodolagy as the DApp and should give the same result.
+When Giveth needs exchange rates outside of the Giveth DApp, we use this [social coding project](https://giveth.github.io/xchange-rates/) which follows the same methodolagy as the DApp and should give the same result.

 When you create a milestone within the [Giveth DApp](https://alpha.giveth.io), you can enter an amount in ether or in fiat.
 Our system then automatically calculates the conversion rate based on the date of the milestone.